Blogs

 wave

-The Kraken's second period was nothing short of spectacular.
-Goals from Jani Nyman, Matty Beniers, and Andre Burakovsky within a span of just over two minutes shattered the previous record for goals scored in a single period at Climate Pledge Arena.
-Burakovsky's goal, in particular, highlighted Pickard's struggles, as the puck easily found the back of the net with the goalie out of position.
+The Kraken's second period?
+Let's just say it was insane.
+Goals from Jani Nyman, Matty Beniers, and Andre Burakovsky in just over two minutes?
+They absolutely smashed the previous record for goals scored in a single period at Climate Pledge Arena.
+Seriously, it was like watching a highlight reel on fast-forward.
+Burakovsky's goal, in particular, perfectly illustrated Pickard's rough night; the puck practically sailed right into the net, with Pickard looking a little lost.
+You know how sometimes things just spiral?
+Yeah, that was it.

 FAQ